USU 1320: History and Civilization

-These are compositions of 300 or more words, written in response to one of the articles on electronic reserve associated with the Part of the course most recently covered in class.
-That is, students must choose one of the articles cited in the Syllabus which pertain to that Part of the course we are working on at present.
+These are compositions of 300 or more words, written in response to one of the articles available in Canvas associated with the Part of the course most recently covered in class.
+That is, students must choose one of the articles available for the Part of the course we are working on at present.
 Students may not use articles from previous Parts or Parts we have not as yet begun studying.
 Reactions must address directly the issue(s) raised in the article under review and should center around whether or not the writer of the Reaction agrees with the views espoused therein.
 A word count must be included at the bottom of the Reaction (see Standards for Written Work).
 Reactions do NOT use the notation system deployed in Papers.

 Deadlines for turning in Written Work based on a Part of the class are listed in the Syllabus.
 Ordinarily they come one week after the In-Class Discussion which pertains to that Paper/Reaction, but please be aware that the scheduling of holidays and breaks may interrupt our normal mode of operation so it's important to pay close attention to the Syllabus throughout the term.
 Please note that it's not necessary to turn in a Paper or Reaction for every Part of the class, but you are advised not to put off completing Papers and Reactions until late in the term!